 The Moors for the Future Partnership is helping in this fight, by undertaking vital conservation works on some of the most degraded moorland in Europe: the South Pennine Moors Special Area of Conservation (SAC), an area at the heart of the UK that spans seven counties including Derbyshire, Yorkshire, Cheshire and Greater Manchester; seven cities, and 14 local authorities.

 The SAC is made up of peat moorlands which form the biggest terrestrial carbon store in the UK, storing 40-50% of UK soil-based carbon in just 8% of its land area.
-Degraded peatlands are at risk of turning a huge carbon store into a carbon source, as bare peat can potentially lose more than a mammoth 500 tonnes of carbon per square metre, per year (the equivalent weight of roughly 200 elephants!)
+Degraded peatlands are at risk of turning a huge carbon store into a carbon source, as bare peat can potentially lose more than a mammoth 500 tonnes of carbon per square kilometre, per year (the equivalent weight of roughly 200 elephants!)

 Back to green…